CrocoDillon/redux-promises/README.md

 For server-side rendering in React you need to know when all asynchronous requests are either resolved or rejected.
 As a bonus you get thunks for free!

-## Examples
+## Example 1

-A simple example (working code can be found in the examples directory)
+A simple example, working code can be found in the `examples/simple` directory.

 ```javascript
 import { createStore, applyMiddleware } from 'redux';